Austin, Minnesota: 19th century

 Fertile land, trapping, and ease of access brought first trappers and then the early pioneers to this region.
 The rich gameland attracted Austin Nichols, a trapper who built the first log cabin in 1853.
 At that time there were "about twenty families in the area."
-More settlers began to arrive by wagon train in 1855, and by 1856 enough people were present to organize Mower County.
+In 1855, more settlers began to arrive by wagon train from New England, upstate New York, and northern Pennsylvania.
+By 1856 enough people were present to organize Mower County.
 In 1856 the settlement adopted the name "Austin", in honor of its first settler.
 That year the first hotel opened to travelers and the first physician, Dr. Ormanzo Allen, moved to town.
 The first newspaper, the Mower County Mirror, was started in 1858.

 Mills, powered by the Cedar River, were the first industries in Austin.
 They provided much-needed flour and lumber.
 Growth was slow during the first two decades, but the Chicago, Milwaukee, and St. Paul Railroad arrived in the late 1860s, hastening economic development.
 The town's first schoolhouse was constructed in 1865, and the first bank opened the following year.

 In 1891 George A. Hormel opened a small family-owned butcher shop in Austin, which eventually grew into today's Fortune 500 company, Hormel Foods.
 By 1896 area doctors, with the help of local Lutheran congregations, formed the Austin Hospital Association, later becoming St. Olaf Hospital, and (since 1995) part of Mayo Clinic Health System.

 In 1897 Charles Boostrom opened Austin's first college, the Southern Minnesota Normal College and Austin School of Commerce.
 It closed in 1925, and the city was without an institution of higher education until Austin Junior College opened in 1940.
 In 1964 it became part of the State College and University System and is now Riverland Community College.